zng-ui/zng/TODO/_current.md

         - To implement parallel we can just have multiple update builders and merge then?
             - Simpler than merging other builders.
             - Just need to figure out how to reuse then, right now we reuse alloc between updates.

-* Parallelize windows?
-    - Multiple window updates can happen in parallel.

 * Parallelize app extensions?
     - The API is careful to not change the order of updates.